kevinkawchak/pai-oncology-trial-fl/README.md

 > **Responsible-Use Notice:** This repository provides research-grade tooling for engineers building
 > federated learning systems for oncology clinical trials.
 All modules are intended for research and
 > development use only.
 Independent clinical validation, IRB approval, and regulatory clearance are
-> required before any component is used in a clinical setting.
+> required before clinical use.

 > **v1.0.1 Documentation Update:** Comprehensive documentation refresh for v1.0.1.
 235 Python
 > modules, ~86,800 LOC, 31 example scripts, 82 test files, 5 CLI tools, 105+ Markdown docs.